Service Programs and Community Partnerships

 The SSCBT curriculum has been designed to address the priority areas outlined in the Head Start Family Worker Training Initiative and to address core skills necessary for working in a variety of family support and community services settings.

 - Skills: Working with People

 TENNESSEE STATE UNIVERSITY EARLY HEAD START - CHILD CARE PARTNERSHIP

-Tennessee State University’s (TSU) Early Head Start-Child Care Partnership is a collaboration between TSU and three privately owned child care centers within the north Nashville area of Davidson County.
-Through this partnership, the TSU Early Head Start program provides comprehensive child development and family support to 80 children in 10 classrooms via high quality full year, full-day, services for low-income infants and toddlers.
+Tennessee State University’s (TSU) Early Head Start-Child Care Partnership is a collaboration between TSU and privately owned child care centers within the north Nashville area of Davidson County.
+Through this partnership, the TSU Early Head Start program provides comprehensive child development and family support to 80 children in 10 classrooms via high quality full year, full-day, services for qualified working families.

 TENNESSEE COMPREHENSIVE AREA RESOURCE EFFORTS (Tennessee CAREs)

 The Tennessee CAREs Early Head Start Program focuses on prevention and early intervention with low-income families.
 Since 1995, this unique project has provided coordinated comprehensive, intensive, and continuous support services to enable families to attain self-sufficiency, while recognizing the integrity and unique needs of these families and children.
 Prior to becoming an Early Head Start program, Tennessee CAREs operated a Comprehensive Child Development Program (CCDP) in partnership with the local Head Start program.

 The Tennessee CAREs Project is funded by the Office of Head Start under the direction of the Administration for Children and Families of the U.S. Department of Health and Human Services.
 The program’s goals encompass successful health, economic and educational outcomes and long-term academic success for children.
 The goals of the program are consistent with the mission and vision of the Center by supporting the needs of children and their families.